pranay21195/Deploying-on-AWS-with-terraform/README.txt

 1. VPC in master region with CIDR block 10.0.0.0/16
 2. Consist of 2 Public subnets and 1 private

+Nat Gateway:
+egress only for backend instance to connect internet for updates

 Instances:
 1. Frontend server serving web appliccation with user data
 2. Backend serevr for database.
-3. Using SSH key 'mastercard11'
+3. Using SSH key 'zetakp'

 Appliccation Load Balancer:
 1. attached to frontend-sg